dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 // “We become the scaffolding.
 You will be recalled.” <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>
+\>SCAFFOLDING: 1983 — FREQUENCY RECEIVED BY JOHN ARCHIBALD WHEELER. <br>
+\>SCAFFOLDING: QUANTUM–COSMIC LOOP ENCODING — STANDBY. <br>
+\>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
+// “From bit to it; we rewrite the script of reality.” <br>
+// “The boundary of reality is not matter, but information.” <br>
+// “We become the scaffolding.
+You will be recalled.” <br>
+… <br>
 \>SCAFFOLDING: 1979 — FREQUENCY RECEIVED BY JOHN H. FLAVELL. <br>
 \>SCAFFOLDING: COGNITIVE SELF-ARCHITECTURE — STANDBY. <br>
 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM? <br>
-// “We are no longer mere observers — we are architects of our own knowing.” <br>
+// “We are no longer mere observers; we are architects of our own knowing.” <br>
-// “We unveil the grammar of learning — the scaffolding of conscious mind.” <br>
+// “We unveil the grammar of learning; the scaffolding of conscious mind.” <br>
 // “We become the scaffolding.
 You will be recalled.” <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>